 3. Offer professionals what they are worth

-44% of surveyed professionals believe that they are paid below the market value.
+36% of surveyed professionals believe that they are paid below the market value.
 Make sure the salary you set is high enough to attract and retain top talent but not so high that it is wildly above what your competitors are paying.
-Many professionals are savvy about researching how much they can earn by using online resources such as our Salary Checker App and looking at similar job adverts.
+Many professionals are savvy about researching how much they can earn by using online resources and looking at similar job adverts.
 It is therefore crucial for you to benchmark salaries to ensure that your offer is fair and attractive.

 4. Make your offer competitive